Michael-Cowie/Notes/Math/proofs/geometry/two_sectants_segment_theorem.md

 \frac{PA}{PC} = \frac{PD}{PB}
 $$

-Where $ PA $ is from the same edge of the triangle as the other triangle $ PC $.
+Where $PA$ is from the same edge of the triangle as the other triangle $PC$.
 Because they're similar and have identical angles, the ratio of each edge much be kept when resizing.
-Hence the ratio of this edge will be equal of the ratio of the other edge $ PD $ from the same edge of the other triangle $ PD $.
+Hence the ratio of this edge will be equal of the ratio of the other edge $PD$ from the same edge of the other triangle $PD$.

 <div align='center'>
     <img src='./images/38.png'>